 There also needs to be a strong strategic aspect – an HR partner that understands how to align all people systems and programs with the goals and vision of the company.
 This professional must fully understand the value proposition that the company brings and ensure that day-to-day operations are supporting that proposition.

 HR touches every aspect of the company on a micro and macro level.
-In order for a company to have a unique competitive advantage, it must see and believe that the people who work for them is their key to success.
+In order for a company to have a unique competitive advantage, it must see and believe that the people who work for them are their key to success.

 impactnews: Looking around the corner, what are some key trends in HR that you see coming?
 What kinds of changes do you see near and long-term?

 Bonnie: The delivery of HR services and strategy is a vital aspect of an organization’s ability to optimize its workforce.
 That said, HR needs to be continuously aware of an ever-changing workforce and the new demands these places on employers to be responsive.

 A current trend is understanding how to leverage a workforce that is oftentimes comprised of many generations vs. viewing it as a challenge.
 HR also needs to be prepared to be responsive to the needs of a workforce that comprises a large portion of millennials.

 For example, we need to be creative with flexible work options, ensure frequent coaching and feedback are part of the culture and providing ongoing opportunities for continuous learning and development.
 Being responsive is vital to optimizing an organization’s workforce.